AguaClara/high_rate_sedimentation-DEPRECATED/High Rate Sedimentation Spring 2018 Report Draft One.md

 Figure 2: The HRS lab bench setup is composed of the turbidimeters, stocks, pumps, and a flocculator.

 This system allows the team to simulate non-potable water and its treatment through high rate sedimentation while keeping track of performance via NTU.
-The influent and effluent turbidimeters record system performance at any given time.
-In order to run experiments, tap water is contaminated with clay from the clay stock.
-This contaminated water is called the influent.
-It is kept at a constant turbidity of 100 NTU through ProCoDA's PID control.
-For more on clay dosing, see the Manual.
+The influent and effluent turbidimeters are what tell the team how well the system is performing at any given time.
+In order to run experiments, tap water is contaminated with clay from the Clay stock.
+This contaminated water is known as the influent and is kept at a constant NTU of 100 through ProCoDA by utilizing PID control.
+For more on Clay dosing, see the Manual.

 <div class="alert alert-block alert-danger">
 Consider "The influent and effluent turbidimeters record system performance at any given time."